It’s time to pick a floor for your home and you want the best hardwood flooring available. Is there a best, or simply a range of top choices?

 You also have the option of solid hardwood or engineered hardwood floors.
 And both have many benefits.

-2. They are easy to maintain.
+2. Easy to maintain.

 Hardwood floors require very little maintenance.

 They do collect dirt and debris, but nothing that routine sweeping can’t clean up.
-A broom and either a mop or vacuum are basically all you need to keep your hardwood floors looking good.
+A broom and either a mop or hardwood floor vacuum are basically all you need to keep your hardwood floors looking good.

 And if you spill something, simply wipe it up.
 This is much easier than treating spills on carpet.